OscarPellicer/prostate_lesion_detection/README.md

 ```
 TO DO
 ```
-<figcaption>This is an example of the output of the model:
+This is an example of the output of the model:
-![Model output](./media/model_output.png "Model output") Output of the model evaluated on three ProstateX test patients.
+![Model output](./media/model_output.png "Model output")
+<figcaption>Output of the model evaluated on three ProstateX test patients.
 First image from the left shows the GT on the T2 mpMRI sequence; the rest show the output predictions of the model on different sequences (from left to right: T2, b800, ADC, Ktrans).
 GGG0 (benign) detections are not shown and only the highest-scoring detection is shown for highly overlapped detections (IoU > 0.25).
 Detections with a confidence below the lesion-wise maximum sensitivity setting (t=0.028) are also ignored.</figcaption>

 ## Overview
 This repository contains three main Jupyter Notebooks: